Home Compare MAP.MC vs NN.AS

 Mapfre vs NN Group N.V.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with NN carrying a narrow edge on profitability.
-Mapfre, still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Mapfre, carrying a narrow edge on profitability.
+NN still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON